pampanic/pam_panic/README.md

 # Addendum

-## Poisoning memory when having a reboot or shutdown
+## Poisoning memory when issuing a reboot or shutdown

 If you want to be sure to have your memory clear of all information when issuing a reboot/shutdown you might want to add the option `page_poison=on` and `slub_debug=P` to your kernel command line at boot.